Back to Blog

 7. Always sensitize—exit multiple and EBITDA growth typically move returns the most

 Understanding LBO mechanics cold is non-negotiable for PE interviews.
-Practice until you can walk through Sources & Uses, debt schedules, and the return bridge without thinking—that's when you'll start impressing interviewers.
+Practice until you can walk through Sources & Uses and debt schedules without thinking.

 Ready to Practice?